 Sarah Ryu is an associate in Weil’s Litigation Department.
 Her practice focuses on complex commercial litigation and arbitration, as well as counseling with respect to copyright, trademark, and defamation issues.
 Ms. Ryu has participated in the representation of clients in a variety of industries, including media and entertainment, technology, pharmaceuticals, engineering, and investment services.

-In addition, Ms. Ryu has assisted Weil teams in representing pro bono clients in Section 1983, Violence Against Women Act, and trademark matters.
+Ms. Ryu has assisted Weil teams in representing and counseling pro bono clients in Section 1983, Violence Against Women Act, and copyright/trademark matters.
 She is actively involved in mentoring and diversity initiatives at the Firm.

 Ms. Ryu received her J.D., cum laude, from Cornell Law School, where she was Senior Note Editor of the Cornell Law Review and an Honors Fellow in the Lawyering Program.
 She received her B.A., magna cum laude, from the University of Pennsylvania.